Please don't be too forceful.

 However, I acknowledge that only a handful of people possess this knowledge, and even then, it's not always 100% accurate as the domain might have undergone changes during its lifespan.
 Overall, I don't see any other significant benefits for utilizing older domains.

 Many individuals believe that having a unique and relevant domain name holds great value.
 However, with the arrival of 202x, this principle no longer applies in the same way it did back in 2014.
 While there may be some merit to this notion, it is not as straightforward as it once was.

 Regarding domain age, the matter is more convoluted.
 Dormant domains from 2017 are undoubtedly worth more than those created earlier this year, but other factors come into play, such as the project's traffic and area of focus.
 You can access such information on intriguing platforms like "chronicles" and "backup records of the Internet."

 If you're interested in determining what age range qualifies as "old enough" for domains and domain names, I'd say six years is a reliable indication.
 Six years of domain age is an adequate representation of reliability.

 Although several websites pertaining to the same topic may possess a similar level of relevance, search engines still display one site in a more favorable position than others.
 This is due, in part, to the ranking algorithm that considers the age of the domain name.
 As such, "older" websites that have been around for at least 1-3 years are more likely to rank higher than newly created sites.

-The older the domain, the more trust it has, the more likely it is to get into the top search engine results.
+The domain name's age serves as a crucial factor for search engines when ranking websites.
+The older the domain, the greater the level of trust it instills, and the more likely it is to attain a top ranking on search engine results.